-How can some companies get customer service so wrong?!
+How can some companies deliver awesome customer service while others get it so totally wrong?!

-It describes one recent personal example of disinterested client support, from which I have drawn seven learnings for everyone wanting to deliver awesome customer service.
+I want to share a personal story of disinterested client support with you this week.
+From it, I have drawn seven learnings for everyone wanting to deliver awesome customer service and build loyal advocates.

-I can’t understand why any organisation would still have trouble offering superior customer service when there are so many great examples they merely have to copy.
-(JetBlue, Sainsbury’s, Amazon, Zappos) In fact, Mark Earls wrote a great book on exactly this topic, called “ Copy, Copy, Copy” which is highly recommended.
+Let me start by saying that it still puzzles me why any organisation would have trouble offering superior customer service when there are so many great examples they merely have to copy.
+(JetBlue, Sainsbury’s, Amazon, Zappos) In fact, Mark Earls wrote a great book on exactly this topic, called Copy, Copy, Copy which I highly recommend.

-My story this week is just one example of how some companies still struggle to accept that the customer is right, even when they’re wrong!
+This story is just one example of how some companies still struggle to accept that the customer is right, even when they’re wrong!
 Not that I was wrong in this case (at least I don’t think so, but I’ll let you be the judge of that).

-However, they certainly gave me the impression that they believed I might have been trying to cheat them in the information I provided in my emails.
+However, the company concerned certainly gave me the impression that they believed I might have been trying to cheat them with the information I provided in my emails.
 They were never satisfied with what I sent, even when it was what THEY had specifically requested!

-Perhaps they were just dragging out the process in the hope of not having to “pay up”.
-You can see for yourself below, or just jump to the seven learnings at the end of the post, so that you can avoid making the same mistakes yourself.
+Perhaps they were just dragging out the process hoping not to have to “pay up”.
+You can see for yourself below, or just jump to the seven learnings at the end of the post so that you can avoid making the same mistakes yourself.

 A few years on, I thought that it could also help me in Europe, even Switzerland, when trying to locate a new client or contact.
-(My car is almost fifteen years old and isn’t equipped with a GPS!)
-I, therefore, added Europe to my online account, since my unit couldn’t keep both in memory at the same time!
+(My car at the time was almost fifteen years old and wasn’t equipped with a GPS!)
+I, therefore, added Europe to my online account, since my model couldn’t keep both in memory at the same time!

 Me: “Hi there, I contacted you in May about changing from European to US maps.
 I now want to change back and the maps are no longer on my account!
 Help please!!!”